Evidence-Based Group Therapy Programs

 Clinical Expertise

 Our licensed therapists have specialized training in group facilitation, with an average of 7+ years of experience.
-Research shows therapist expertise correlates with 43% higher treatment success rates.
+Studies published by the American Psychological Association indicate that therapist expertise correlates with significantly improved treatment outcomes.

 Measurable Outcomes